 Our scope soon extended to the design of a strengthening overlay of the adjacent Taxiways Alpha, Delta and Charlie South.
 This tied in seamlessly with the geometry changes at the intersections interfacing with the new Charlie Link pavement.

-Working airside and within the constraints of an operational airport was always a challenge.
+Working airside and within the constraints of an operational airport was a challenge.
 We successfully completed the project just in time for this taxiway to be an option for aircraft carrying visitors, officials and athletes for the Gold Coast 2018 Commonwealth Games.
-With improved operational efficiency and increased aircraft taxi routing options, no-one is kept waiting on the tarmac.
+Improved operational efficiency and increased aircraft taxi routing options have been delivered by this project.